 STIs caused by bacteria are usually easier to treat, but viral infections can be managed but not always cured.

 Why National Sexually Transmitted Infections (STIs) Education and Awareness Month is Important

 Different campaigns are held to educate people about the consequences of untreated STIs.
 It’s a great opportunity to increase awareness.

 It reduces stigma

-It helps to break the stigma around STDs and allows people to talk more openly about them.
+It helps to break the stigma around STIs and allows people to talk more openly about them.
 Support groups and health foundations create forums dedicated to helping victims and answering questions from the public.

 There’s a ton of useful information

 This month promotes safe sex practices and provides information about how to get tested for STIs.
 Social media and technology also make it easy to share information globally and sensitize even more people.